 Chemistry is defined by a high degree of sexual and emotional attraction.
 It happens on a subtle level and felt immediately by both parties equally.

-Chemistry is the warm fuzzy feelings you feel when you’re around her.
+Chemistry is the warm fuzzy feelings you feel when you’re around him/her.
 It is when you can’t get enough of him or her.
 The whispering of sweet nothings, the constant need to be with and see one another.
 They monopolize your thoughts day and night.
-You find yourself irrationally organizing your scheduling around him or her.
-You find yourself wanting to share with him or her about your daily events
+You find yourself irrationally organizing your scheduling around them.
+You find yourself wanting to share with them every bit about your daily occurrences.

-Ever went through a roller coaster relationship, where you’re hitting new lows and chasing new highs every couple of weeks.
+Ever went through a roller coaster type relationship where you’re hitting new lows and chasing new highs every couple of weeks?

 There’s research suggesting high levels of chemistry may come from opposite yet complimentary traits.
 Introverts usually have a high chemistry with extroverts.
 People who are orderly and organized may work best with people who are spontaneous and unorganised.
-Someone who is laid back with a wider perspective works best with someone who keeps a tight schedule and routine.
+Someone who is laid back with a wider perspective may be complimentary with someone who keeps a tight schedule and routine.

 On the other hand when there’s a lack of chemistry, there’s a lack of emotional intensity.
 There’s basically a lack of mutual attraction.
-There’s no spark and no desire to jump on each other.
-There’s no long stares in each other eyes, there’s no rationalizing she’s an angel that descended from the heavens to save you.
+There’s no spark and desire to jump on each other.
+There’s no long stares in each other eyes, no sexual tension, no rationalising that she’s an angel that descended from the heavens to save you.

 Compatibility and chemistry don’t always occur together.
 This is the law school professor dating a stripper.
 This is the rock singer in a band dating a hard-core Christian girl who goes to church every Sunday morning while he’s recovering from a hangover from the previous night’s gig.